 WEVL is always looking for creative volunteers, and we want to hear your ideas for a radio show you'd like to host.
 You can download a Program Application now or mail a stamped, self-addressed envelope to us at PO Box 40952, Memphis 38174 and we'll send you one.

 Along with your application, please send a demo CD of typical music you'd play if given a program.
-The CD should be at least one hour long.
+The CD should be at least one hour long and marked with your name and phone or e-mail.
 Mail the CD and the application to: Attn: Brian Craig, WEVL 89.9, PO Box 40952, Memphis 38174.

 Please note that WEVL's mission is to present diverse music; therefore, we do not accept applications for talk/spoken word programs.
 All program applications with music formats compatible with WEVL's programming and mission will be considered.